The Rundown

 - May be too high in fat for dogs with pancreatitis

-Although our premium choice, Acana Singles Dry Dog Food, is a limited ingredient dog food, we recommend it for all dogs.
-This is our first choice if your poop has been recommended a limited ingredient diet by a vet.
+Acana Singles Grain Free Dry Dog Food is a limited ingredient diet that is highly recommend for schnauzers of all life stages, especially if your pup has been recommended a limited ingredient diet by a vet.

 click to see more

-Canidae Pure Real Dry Dog Food Recipe Range
+2. Canidae Pure Grain Free Dry Dog Food

 PROS